Omega Carinae

-Omega Carinae, Latinized from ω Carinae, is a star in the constellation Carina.
+Omega Carinae is a star in the constellation Carina.
+Its name is a Bayer designation that is Latinized from ω Carinae, and abbreviated Omega Car or ω Car.
 With a declination greater than 70 degrees south of the celestial equator, it is the most southerly of the bright stars of Carina (third-magnitude or brighter), and it is part of a southern asterism known as the Diamond Cross.
-This star has an apparent visual magnitude of 3.3 and is located at a distance of about 342 ly from Earth.
+This naked eye star has an apparent visual magnitude of 3.3 and is located at a distance of about 342 ly from Earth.

 Properties

 Omega Carinae has a stellar classification of B8 IIIe, which places it in the category of Be stars, that display emission lines of hydrogen their spectrum.
 Omega Carinae is a shell star, having a circumstellar disk of gas surrounding its equator.
 The luminosity class of III indicates it has evolved into a giant star, having exhausted the hydrogen at its core and left the main sequence.
 The effective temperature of 11,630 K in its outer envelope is what gives this star the blue-white hue that is characteristic of B-type stars.

 This star is rotating rapidly with a projected rotational velocity of 240 km/s, which gives a lower limit to the star's azimuthal velocity along the equator.
 The critical equatorial velocity, at which the star would begin to break up, is 320 km s^{−1}.
 The star's axis of rotation is inclined by an estimated angle of 70.8° to the line of sight from the Earth.

 In the next 7500 years, the south Celestial pole will pass close to this star (AD 5800) and then I Carinae.